Thursday, July 5, 2012

 The eventual disappearance of the letter H in Hinup-akan could be attributed to the fact that in Spanish, the letter H is often silently pronounced if it is used as the first letter in a word. e.g. hora (o-ra) for time, hielo (ye-lo) for ice, etc. It was during the Spanish colonization era that the names of places in the country were officially recorded.

-By the way also, what sounds like the letter K is more often replaced with the prominent and same-sounding letter C in Spanish in that same era.
-For example, they used to write camo for kamo (you), aco for ako (I), buac for buak (broken), calayo for kalayo (fire), caldero for kaldero (cooking pot), cura paruco for kura paruko (parish priest), etc. This explains why the C in Inopacan sounds exactly like that of letter K. With this, we can shorten the derivation to look like this:
+Moreover, during Spanish time, what sounds like "K" is written with the prominent and same-sounding letter C in Spanish.
+For example, they used to write camo for kamo (you), aco for ako (I), buac for buak (broken), calayo for kalayo (fire), caldero for kaldero (cooking pot), cura paruco for kura paruko (parish priest), and many more.
+This explains why the C in Inopacan sounds exactly like letter K. With this, we can shorten the derivation to look like this:

 HINUP-ACAN => HINUPACAN => INUPACAN => INOPACAN